Melbourne to Sydney Road Trip: What to See & Avoid

 What town is halfway between Melbourne and Sydney?

-On the Hume Highway: Tarcutta is the commonly accepted halfway point (~450 km from each city; small trucking town with a memorial park).
+On the Hume Highway, Tarcutta is the commonly accepted halfway point (~450 km from each city; a small trucking town with a memorial park).

 Alternatives: Gundagai (slightly beyond halfway, more services).
 On the coastal Princes Highway: “halfway” is near the VIC/NSW border—often Eden (NSW) or Mallacoota (VIC).